 Yes you absolutely can visit us at Osius Vision for all of your eye health care needs.
 We pride ourselves in quality service and products always and your eye care and satisfaction is our number one priority.
 This is why we use some of the finest labs in the country to ensure your product is designed correctly with the newest available technology.

-The laser accounts for the natural curvature of the cornea, creative a flap of uniform thickness.In recent studies done by IntraLase, this technology may now make it possible to treat patients with LASIK who were previously dismissed as candidates due to thin corneas.
+The laser accounts for the natural curvature of the cornea, by creating a flap of uniform thickness.In recent studies done by IntraLase, this technology may now make it possible to treat patients with LASIK who were previously dismissed as candidates due to thin corneas.

 While conventional LASIK has been a complete revolution in vision correction, the latest in laser vision correction technology is called Custom LASIK.
 Corneas are like fingerprints--detailed, unique and no two are alike.
 This uniqueness creates distortions that Conventional LASIK is not designed to treat.